kevin218/Eureka/docs/source/ecf.rst

 model_zorder
 ''''''''''''
-The zorder of the model on the plot (0 for beneath the data, np.inf for above the data).
+The zorder of the model on the plot (0 for beneath the data, 1 for above the data).

 model_delimiter
 '''''''''''''''